USS Paiute: Vietnam War

 During the Cuban Missile Crisis of 1962, Paiute carried out patrol assignments, and following the isolation of the Guantanamo naval base by the Castro Government, she supplied much needed water by towing water barges from the States, until a desalinization plant was installed and operational.

 In 1965, she delivered fuel barges to the Dominican Republic during the hot political crisis there.
-She was on Prime Recovery Station One during the Gemini 6 and 7 manned space flights, and for Gemini 8 in 1966.
+She was on Prime Recovery Station One during the Gemini 6 and 7 crewed space flights, and for Gemini 8 in 1966.
 Paiute moved to the New England area to provide services through 1967, returning to Guantanamo at the year's end.
 On 19 November, Paiute underwent another Line-crossing ceremony During 1968, she participated in several major salvage operations and fleet exercises.
 In the fall, she was again on recovery station for the Apollo 7 space shot.
 During February 1969, Paiute was awaiting splashdown of Apollo 9.